-What does a Unit Manager do?
+What is a Unit Manager?

 What Is a Unit Manager in Film Production?